MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/windows.md

 ### Windows 11 Subsystem for Android (Preview)

 Windows 11 now includes a subsystem for running Android applications.
 This provides a new way to quickly debug your Android applications directly from Visual Studio without the need for another device or emulator.
-For complete instructions and requirements to enable this feature, follow the [Windows 11 guidance](https://docs.microsoft.com/en-us/windows/android/wsa/).
+For complete instructions and requirements to enable this feature, follow the [Windows 11 guidance](/windows/android/wsa/).

 Once connected with adb, your machine will show up in the run/debug menu alongside any emulators or devices you have configured.

 Known limitations and issues:

-* Google Play Services are not supported
+* Google Play Services are not supported.
-* Remaining on a breakpoint while debugging will eventually timeout and crash your app
+* Remaining on a breakpoint while debugging will eventually timeout and crash your app.

 ### Android Emulator